palomakop/palomakop.tv-11ty/src/recurse/day-9.md

   - A p5.js game with icebergs that play Conway's game of life
   - How to make things beautiful in the terminal
   - A light bulb you can control by screaming
+- People voted on a time for the Critical AI group I proposed, so it's on the calendar now.
+We'll have our first meeting next Wednesday.

 #### To-do: